Eco-DiscordLink/EcoDiscordPlugin/ConfigurationNoGUI.md

 Eco commands always use `/` as command prefix as this is hard coded into the game client.

 **Admin Roles**
-The Discord roles for which to allow the use of admin commands.
-Role names are case insensitive.
+The Discord roles (case sensitive!) for which to allow the use of admin commands.
+Note that users with these roles will also be able to use ingame admin commands via the `ExecuteEcoCommand` command.

-**Eco Command Channel**
-The Eco chat channel to use for commands that outputs public messages, excluding the initial # character.

 **Max Trade Watcher Displays Per User**
 The maximum amount of Trade Watcher Displays allowed for each user.
 Note that lowering this will not remove any existing watchers.

 **Invite Message**